HongyiDuan/PMG_SQL_Assessment_Hongyi-Duan/Report for the test.md

 ### An important assumption that I make for this question is that since the store_revenue does not contain a column named store_id, I measure all three indicators on the state level.
 Then, my effciency in this problem would be "the efficiency of all the stores in each state".
 ### If I assume the id column in the store_revenue table to be the store_id, then the outcome would offer no use since each store can only offer their performance at a specific date instead of during a period.
 #### Q 4.1.1 Version: First indicator: Impressions_clicks through ratio, for each state only
-* IC_ratio (Impressions_clicks ratio) is defined as the percentage of people clicks after watching the advertisements of the stores (impressions).
+* IC_ratio (Impressions_clicks ratio) is defined as the percentage of people click after watching the advertisements of the stores (impressions).
 * Thus, by definition, a higher Impressions_clicks ratio reflects a higher effiency since more clicks the stores would earn for each advertisement they post or some other marketing methods.
 * Same as above, I create a temporary table T1 storing the sum of impressions and clicks for each state during the total time periods provided in the marketing_data table.
 ><pre>